scionproto/scion/doc/dev/design/router-port-dispatch.rst

 - Prepare:
    - Reduce the range of IDs used for SCMP echo and traceroute requests, so that it matches the range of ports assigned by the legacy dispatcher (32768-65535).

 - Add support for dispatched/forwarded port ranges to the topology.json configuration.
-     This first implementation step only ensures that this entry can be parsed from the configuration.

-     Update: this can be skipped, as the topology.json parsing is lenient about unkown keys by default.
+  As the topology.json parsing is lenient about unkown keys by default, tue updated topology.json file can still be consumed by "legacy" applications.

 - Change SCION applications to use native ``net.UDPConn`` instead of ``reliable.Conn``.